 A token is a product, not a unit of compute#

-The business does not sell graphics processing unit (GPU) hours.
+What the business does not sell is graphics processing unit (GPU) hours.
 The business sells tokens, or things made of tokens.
 A chat reply on a phone.
 A summarized document on a desk.
 A line of code in a file.
 A booked travel itinerary in an email.
 Each of those is a product the customer can name.
 Each of those is paid for in tokens behind the scenes.

 Token value has two dimensions, not one.

-The most expensive token is not always the right one for the job.
+Notice that the most expensive token is not always the right one for the job.
 A small fine-tuned model can beat a giant one on a narrow task, and at a fraction of the cost.
 The value of a token is relative to the work the user actually needs done.

 Treating tokens as a single commodity is like a buyer in a wine store pricing every bottle by the milliliter at a desk in the back room.
 The math is precise.
 The pricing is wrong.
 The wine the buyer wanted is the wine the buyer overpaid for.